-Millennials as Customers – large and in charge.
+Millennials are large and in charge.

 The customer experience is now a social experience.

 This behavior should be considered by businesses when designing a customer service experience.
-Millennials do not want to talk someone when they have a complaint or issue.
+Millennials do not want to talk to someone when they have a complaint or issue.
 Most will not wait on hold for long periods of time either.
 Many will make every effort to solve the issue themselves before dialing a customer service line.
 As customers, they want the right solution and they want it quickly.
 Expect them to also share good and bad experiences they have had with companies.

-Omni-channel customer service
+Omni-channel customer service is the solution.

 Millennials want to be able to interact with a business in whatever manner is most convenient for them at the time they need it.
 Masters of multi-tasking, they may be sending an email while waiting in line at the grocery store.
 Some may be live chatting while getting ready for work.
 The point is, no one likes to wait for answers to their questions—least of all millennials.